raubvogel/rib/README.md

 to keep their history and envornment.
 It is up to you.

-**NOTE:** Unfortunately as of now you must run it using the `--privileged` option because of some mounts the `mock` package do need that.
+**NOTE:** Unfortunately as of now you must run it using the `--privileged` option because of some mounts the `mock` package do need that, and I have not figured out a workaround yet.
 I too do not like it but for now we need to run the container in an insecure manner like that, both in `docker` and `podman`.
 The only good thing is this is a short-lived container without exposed